-Police seek truck driver in Rebecca Lewis abduction
+Rebecca Lewis found in Memphis after 5-state manhunt

 - Family tells police West Wild Hogs suffers from depression, bipolar disorder

-(CNN)A truck driver who feels "very comfortable on highways" has led authorities on a five-state manhunt after allegedly abducting 4-year-old Rebecca Lewis from her Lakeland, Florida, home over the weekend.

-Police have been looking for the man, who legally changed his name to West Wild Hogs, since Saturday morning.
+"It doesn't seem that she has any apparent injuries," but paramedics are examining her to be sure, Rudolph said.

+Earlier, Polk County Sheriff Grady Judd held a news conference in Florida in which he warned that Hogs was a truck driver by trade and feels "very comfortable on highways.
+He was seen in Nashville around 2:30 a.m.
+Monday, the sheriff said.

 His family has told investigators that he suffers from depression and bipolar disorder, said Donna Wood, spokeswoman for the Polk County (Florida) Sheriff's Office.

-Hogs was last seen in Nashville, Tennessee, around 2:30 a.m.
-Monday, said Polk County Sheriff Grady Judd.
-He's driving a silver Nissan Versa with an Alabama handicapped tag, 4JL26.

-"Don't you hurt that baby.
-You keep that baby safe and take her to a police department," Judd said.
-"We'll worry about catching you later, but we want that child back right now."

-Hogs has no criminal history and does not seem violent.
-It would be "totally appropriate to talk to him" in an effort to stall him after calling 911, the sheriff said.

-That seemed to contradict a piece of background Judd provided to reporters: that Hogs had previously lived with the Lewis family, when Rebecca was an infant, but he pulled a gun on the family "so the mama ran him off."
+Though Judd told reporters that Hogs has no criminal history and does not seem violent, he also said Hogs had previously lived with the Lewis family, when Rebecca was an infant, but he pulled a gun on the family "so the mama ran him off."

 It was far from the only bizarre piece of information provided at the Monday news conference.
 Judd suggested Hogs might already be in custody if Tennessee authorities had issued an Amber Alert earlier.